-Drilling at the Salebury prospect targeted interpreted intersecting structural zones where higher-grade zones of mineralisation could potentially be developed.
+Drilling at the Salebury prospect targeted intersecting structural zones which are interpreted as being where potential higher-grade zones of mineralisation could be developed.

-Five holes were completed, with the drilling generally indicating low grade mineralisation within the targeted zones.

-The most significant result was from MNRC013 which was drilled adjacent to a small historical pit and intersected strong mineralisation in several zones including significant cobalt.
+Five holes were completed, with the drilling generally indicating low-grade mineralisation within the targeted zones.
+The most significant result was from MNRC013, which was drilled adjacent to a small historical pit and intersected strong mineralisation in several zones including significant cobalt.